-Rapenburg Plaza brings lighting design, audio-visual design and ShowControl together, under one roof.
+Rapenburg Plaza brings lighting design, audio-visual design and ShowControl together.
 We work intensively with the client, designers, directors, artists and end users.
-Also, we have in-house designers from all disciplines and we have the expertise to implement the entire technical production of a design.
+We have the expertise to implement the entire technical production of a design.

 Our final goal is to make the maximum contribution to the experience that you want to create.

 The lighting designer produces lighting concepts for museums, exhibitions, experiences, theatre performances, film and TV productions, and architecture.
 The way the lighting designer works varies from project to project but the aim is always to make the public experience exactly what the client wants to convey.

 Quote: ‘Light and darkness are vital factors in the way we experience a space, an environment or artistic expression.
 An open door that embraces everyone.
 But being aware of lighting, designing it professionally and then applying it effectively are much less obvious.’